-Owner of Smith Law Group and of counsel to Fairmax Law, a Service of Jaafar Law Group PLLC
+Of counsel to Fairmax Law, a Service of Jaafar Law Group PLLC

 Austin Smith is a litigator who focuses on discharging student loans in bankruptcy.
 Mr. Smith's article, The Misinterpretation of 11 USC 523(a)(8), was foundational in articulating the proper scope and application of the student loan non-dischargeability provision of the Bankruptcy Code, and its arguments and reasoning have been adopted by bankruptcy courts all across the country.
 Mr. Smith's work on behalf of debtors has been profiled by the Wall Street Journal, NPR, ABC News, Fox News, People Magazine, GOOD Magazine, the National Law Journal, Law 360, the American Bankruptcy Institute, and more.

 Mr. Smith received his J.D. with honors from the University of Maine School of Law in 2014, and is admitted to practice in the State of New York, and the United States District Courts for the Eastern and Southern Districts of New York, the District of Colorado, and the Eastern District of Michigan.